Braving the Healing

 Co-Facilitator/Logistics/Druid

-Froskr is a member of the 2SLGBTQ+ community who has experienced many forms of persecution having grown up in a small town in rural Manitoba.
-He comes to the team with the compassion and understanding that his life experiences have brought him.
-He also brings to the team the experience of a lifetime of theatre involvement and administrative professionalism.
+I am a member of the 2SLGBTQ+ community who has experienced many forms of persecution having grown up in a small town in rural Manitoba.
+I come to the team with the compassion and understanding that my life experiences have brought me.
+I also bring to the team the experience of a lifetime of theatre involvement and administrative professionalism.

-Froskr is also a practicing Druid of the Order of Bards, Ovates, and Druids (OBOD) and leads a small group of like minded people who meet once a month in the South Osborne area of Winnipeg.
-His birth name is Mat, with his spirit name Froskr Trjánna which in Old Norse means Frog of the Trees, and he has been seeking to reclaim his ancestral culture and heritage.
-Froskr is also a marriage officiant and wedding celebrant, having officiated the weddings of many couples in southern Manitoba.
-He is currently training to be a Forest Bathing Facilitator and will be offering his services soon.
+My birth name is Mat and my spirit name is Froskr Trjánna which in Old Norse means Frog of the Trees.
+I have been seeking to reclaim my ancestral culture, heritage, and spirituality.
+I am also a marriage officiant and wedding celebrant, having officiated the weddings of many couples in southern Manitoba.
+I am currently training to be a Forest Bathing Facilitator and will be offering his services soon from his own website at pilgrimspieces.ca.

-Froskr is also Papa to seven children (four of his own and three from his husband) and seeks to foster an attitude of love, and understanding of all life in his children.
-As a fourth generation descendant of a Mennonite Settler, Truth and Reconciliation are very important to Mat as the first steps toward a more loving and understanding world.
+I am also Papa to seven children (four of his own and three from his husband) and seek to foster an attitude of love, and understanding of all life in my children.
+As a fourth generation descendant of a Mennonite Settler and ancestral descendent of Norse Vikings, Truth and Reconciliation are very important to me as the first steps toward a more loving and understanding world.

 Picture